kev127/github/README.md

 # Github

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.4.\

+# Project Description
+A website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
+A person can also look for repositories

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Technologies Used
+HTM
+CSS
+Bootsrap
+Angular JS

 ## Code scaffolding